Tanziya537/luxury-hotel-marketing-creative/README.md

-# luxury-hotel-marketing-creative
-Hospitality-themed Instagram poster created in Canva showcasing clean layout, warm visuals, and premium hotel branding.
-Part of my digital marketing design portfolio.
+Luxury Hotel – Instagram Promotional Poster

+This project showcases a hospitality-themed Instagram poster designed for a luxury hotel.
+The focus is on clean layout, warm color tones, and visuals that highlight comfort, service, and premium guest experience.